 These chemicals don't play nice with the interior components of your phone, and if they seep in far enough to trip the water damage sensor most phones have these days, you might not be covered for a warranty replacement if something shorts out.

 Compressed air can be useful since it blows dust out of hard-to-reach places.
 However, you need to be very, very careful when using it with a phone as compressed air can damage pinhole mics and other components quite easily with their precise, pressurized air blasts.

-- Be careful when swabbing the USB-C port not to leave any fibers behind or dislodge any pieces inside the port.
-If a swab doesn't fit in your USB-C port, use the small brush included in the Phone Cleaning Kit instead (or a small, soft toothbrush).
+2. Be extra careful when swabbing the USB-C/Lightning port not to leave any fibers behind or dislodge any pieces inside the port.
+If one of the larger swabs doesn't fit in your USB-C/Lightning port, use one of the mini brushes included in the Phone Cleaning Kit instead (or a small, soft toothbrush).

-- If any streaks remain after using the Zeiss wipe, use a microfiber cloth (or a clean, non-embroidered kitchen towel) to wipe the screen clear of streaks.
+4. If any streaks remain after using the Zeiss wipes, use a microfiber cloth (or a clean, non-embroidered kitchen towel) to wipe the screen clear.

-If you don't regularly use your headphone port — or just tend to acquire more dirt and lint in your ports than normal — consider investing in a set of dust plugs to help keep your port clear and clean when not charging.
-Also, if you'd like to cut down on grime accumulated on your screen when you use your phone, put your phone down for a few minutes and go wash your grimy hands before getting back to browsing Reddit.
+If you don't regularly use your headphone port (if the phone even has one) — or just tend to acquire more dirt and lint in your ports than normal — consider investing in a set of dust plugs to help keep your port clear and clean when not charging.
+If you'd like to cut down on grime accumulated on your screen/case when you use your phone, put your phone down for a few minutes and go wash your grimy hands or apply some hand sanitizer before getting back to browsing Reddit.

 Seriously, clean your hands, ya filthy animal!